yubozhao/docs/community/samples/serving/helloworld-python-bentoml/README.md

         saved_path = iris_classifier_service.save()
     ```

-3. Run following command to build machine learing model and then bundle it with BentoML:
+3. Run following command to execute the file we wrote, it will trains iris
+  classifier model and then bundles it with BentoML:

     ```shell
-    python helloworld_ml.py
+    python helloworld_bentoml.py
     ```

-Now you have a packaged machine learning model that is ready for deloyment.
+Now you have a packaged machine learning model that is ready for deployment.

 ## Building application